 If you receive an offer from 25 July and later, you can choose to keep the first study place you accepted, or choose to accept the new study place.

-Yes, but you need to email email@example.com with your application number and explain what you want to change.
-Example: My application number is ...
-I want to keep my study place at ... and to withdraw from the waiting list for ...
+Yes, but you need to email firstname.lastname@example.org with your application number and explain what you want to change.
+Example: My application number is XXXXXX.
+I want to keep my study place at XXX and withdraw from the waiting list for XXX.

-No - at this time, the Søknadsweb is not connected to the other study places in Norway using Søknadsweb.
-Which means that if you accept an offer from someone else, we appriciate if you let us know that you accepted a study place somewhere else and will not be starting at UiS this semester.
+No - at this time, the Søknadsweb is not connected to the other study places in Norway.
+Which means that if you accept an offer from someone else, we appreciate if you let us know that you accepted a study place somewhere else and will not be starting at UiS this semester.

 Unfortunatly we don't have a system that will update this automatically in Søknadsweb.
 It is possible to contact email@example.com and include your application number and study programme with the questions regarding waiting list and point limits for admission.
 In busy periods, it might take some time before you receive the reply, but we will reply as soon as possible.

 An allocated student place may be reserved for the following year in connection with military service, childbirth, adoption or other significant grounds.
-Forskrift om opptak til studier og emner ved Universitetet i Stavanger, §1-10.
+See Regulations concerning admission to studies and courses at the University of Stavanger, Section 1-10.

 The reason for reserving the study place must be circumstances outside of your own control, and not that you choose not to start the programme the year you receive an offer.

 To apply for reserving your study place, you need to accept the place within the deadline, and send in an application within 3 weeks from when you receive the offer.
-This deadline is not valid if the reason for reservation occurs after the first 3 weeks, but it will need to be documented in the application and application must be sent in as soon as possible.
+This deadline does not apply if the reason for reservation occurs after the first 3 weeks, but it will need to be documented in the application and be sent in as soon as possible.

 After accepting a study offer at UiS

-All couses that you have previously passed, and that are a part of the education plan for the study programme you have been admitted to, will be included in your plan.
+All courses that you have previously passed, and that are a part of the education plan for the study programme you have been admitted to, will be included in your plan.

 If you have education at a different study place that you want to include in your new education plan, you need to apply for approval after admission to the programme.
 To do this, the education must be equal in content, scope and level to the courses at UiS.